gravitational/teleport/rfd/0028-cluster-config-resources.md

 // The already existing AuditConfig is turned into a standalone resource. message AuditConfig { ... }

-// LocalAuth field is dropped altogether.
-This information should be inferred
-// from ClusterAuthPreference.Type.

-// DisconnectExpiredCert field is moved into ClusterAuthPreference. message ClusterAuthPreference {
+// DisconnectExpiredCert & LocalAuth fields are moved into ClusterAuthPreference. message ClusterAuthPreference {
     ...
+    bool AllowLocalAuth;
     bool DisconnectExpiredCert;
 }
 ```

-### Data migration
+#### Data migration & docs updates

 A new step should be added to `migrateLegacyResources` (called during auth
 server initialization) that takes care of migrating the `ClusterConfig` data
 stored in the backend to the new resource structures.
+This probably implies
+that `ClusterConfig` as a structure needs to be kept around for a couple of
+subsequent Teleport versions for marshalling purposes.

+Documentation should be updated accordingly.

 ### Restricting to a subset of values of a field